ENG517/Procedure/loyc/p-howrse-maximize-blup.md

 ## How to BLUP a horse to 100
 1. Access the private page of the horse you intend to BLUP and register it in an equestrian center.

+> Tip: Select an equestrian center with a **shower** and **water trough** in the box where your horse will stay.
+These features help your horse conserve energy during care, allowing you to take more daily actions and speed up the BLUP process.

 ![Screenshot of a foal's profile page highlighting the Equestrian Center tile, with a focus on the option to register the foal in an equestrian center.](assets/images/screenshots/ss-register-ec.png)

 2. Once your horse is at least 1 year and 6 months of age, begin **forest rides**.
 Maximize the hours your horse goes on forest rides each time it wakes up.
 Make sure to balance forest rides with daily care, food, and water.

+> Note: Do not let your horse's daily energy fall below 20% or it could penalize the amount of energy your horse begins with the next time it wakes up.

 ![Screenshot of a horse's profile page highlighting the Rides tile and option to take your horse on forest rides.](assets/images/screenshots/ss-forest-rides.png)